Eunkyoung (Kyoung) Choi

 👩💻 I’m a PhD candidate in the Department of Ecosystem Science and Sustainability at Colorado State University.

-📚 My Research Foci📚
+📚 My Current Research Foci📚

 Risk = Hazards 🌦️ + Exposure ⛰️ + Vulnerability 👩🌾